beacon-biosignals/github-token-helper/README.md

 The secret information should no longer be leaked via the image history but since Docker uses layer caching the secret is still available in some of the image's layers.

 A solution to this problem is to only use the secret within the `RUN` instruction for which it is needed.
 We could call `git config` use it and then unset the value all in the same instruction.
-Doing this however will either generate one giant `RUN` instruction, require us to duplicate logic, or refactor the logic into a re-usable script.
-One variation on the re-usable script would be to make use of a [custom git credential helper](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage#_a_custom_credential_cache) which can add the secret in when the secret is mounted but avoid embedding the secret in any layer.
+However, if we need to use the secret over multiple `RUN` instructions we will need to either duplicate the logic or refactor the logic into a re-usable script.
+One variation on the re-usable script would be to make use of a [custom git credential helper](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage#_a_custom_credential_cache) which can make use of the secret in when the secret is mounted but avoid embedding the secret in any layer.
 For example:

 ```Dockerfile
 # Install github-token-helper